Heading

 Sub GotoNextHeading()

-' Jump to the next standard heading in the document
+' Jump to the next standard heading with any heading level

-Selection.Goto What:=wdGoToHeading
+Selection.GoToNext What:=wdGoToHeading

 End Sub

-For the previous heading the macro is:
+For the previous heading, the macro is slightly different:

-' with any heading level
+' Jump to the previous standard heading with any heading level

-Selection.Goto What:=wdGoToHeading
+Selection.GoToPrevious What:=wdGoToHeading

 End Sub